briankeegan/present-recollection-rails-api/README.md

 ### Useful heroku commands
   -  `heroku logs -t` - like rails s but for heroku
   -  `git remote -` checks routes for both github and heroku(probably more!)

+### Useful rails commands
+  -  `binding.pry` - opens up pry in context of binding.pry.
+Kinda like debugger in JS